netw0rm/atlaskit/README.md

 cd packages/eslint-config-ak-base && npm link && cd ../.. && npm link eslint-config-ak-base
 ```

-*You'll need to re `npm install` to restore the links otherwise `npm run validate` will fail due to extraneous packages being installed.*

 Changes to the ESLint rules should be treated like any other package:

 - If you fix a rule, it should be considered a fix